-This guidance is concerned with the use of vehicles in the delivery of products, materials, equipment or services procured (see below for examples) the aim being to minimise or, where practicable, avoid carbon emissions.
+This guidance is concerned with the procurement of energy-using equipment or the use of energy in the delivery of a service that is being procured (see below for examples) the aim being to minimise or, where practicable, avoid carbon emissions.

 The guidance reinforces the criticality of pre-procurement consideration of intended outcomes and optimum methods of delivery of these, involving mature dialogue internally and with the market.
 It also provides relevant procurement guidance, aligned with the Procurement Journey, with example clauses within the Annex.

 Users of this guidance should have completed the Climate Literacy e-learning module, available from the Sustainable Procurement Tools portal.

 Supporting the Sustainable Procurement Tools

 The guidance is part of a series of guides which support the sustainable procurement duty tools to help public sector organisations embed sustainability into their procurement processes.